nicholasgillespie/scalable-scss-design-system/README.md

 ### Importing the Styles

 To ensure compatibility and progressive enhancement, we suggest considering the [CSS Only Mustard Cut](https://github.com/Fall-Back/CSS-Mustard-Cut?tab=readme-ov-file#css-only-mustard-cut).
 This method conditionally serves advanced styles based on feature support while providing a basic, functional experience across all browsers.
-However, you are free to choose the setup that best fits your
+However, you are free to choose the setup that best fits your choice.

 Include the styles in your HTML as follows: